 Next, you will move a series of sliders to define where you see your brand’s style on a variety of spectrums.

 - Feminine – Masculine

 - Economical – Luxurious

 Colors to Explore

-Next, you will select up to three distinct color palettes you would like your designers to explore when creating your logo design.
+Next, you will select up to three distinct color palettes you would like your designers to explore when creating your brand identity.
 Not sure which colors are best for your brand?
-Check out this guide to selecting branding colors.
+No worries, ask the designer to suggest color combinations.

 Design Brief Specifics

 In the final portion of the design brief, you will detail many of the specifics that you laid out for yourself in the pre-contest exercises.